Don't Take Shortcuts with Your Will. Work with a Lawyer.

-Regardless of who and how you execute your will, it's critical that you at least have one.
+Regardless of who executes your will or how it's executed, having one is essential.
 That will should address these concerns:

 - Property and assets

-For example, what if a family member has drug and alcohol issues that you wanted to address?
+For example, what if a family member has drug and alcohol issues that you want to address?
 What if a child has a pending divorce?
-In addition, what if a child or spouse has unique needs and you tried to help them?
+In addition, what if a child or spouse has unique needs, and you tried to help them?
 Or what if there's the threat of creditor or bankruptcy issues?

 Uniform Probate Code

 Moreover, intestate laws do not allow for selecting who receives your assets.
-The Uniform Probate Code (the Code) serves as the starting point for many states' laws.
-A will lawyer can advise in-depth regarding the Code's nuances.
+The Uniform Probate Code (the Code) is the starting point for many states' laws.
+A lawyer can advise in-depth regarding the Code's nuances.

 Under that Code, close relatives take property instead of distant relatives.
 The classes of relatives receiving property under the Code include: